chrispyperez2/Project-Chrispy/README.md

 * nav bar is out of screen when on landscape phone
 * main hero section is pushed off screen when on landscape mode
 * need photo for
+* add testing for react components, using Enzyme/ mocha ?